ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

-To implement an action, you have to extend the :py:class:`~ska_integration_test_harness.actions.TelescopeAction` base class and implement the abstract methods (to define the *procedure* that implements the action and the *synchronization condition* that defines when the action is completed).
+To implement an action, you have to extend the :py:class:`~ska_integration_test_harness.actions.TelescopeAction` base class and implement the abstract methods (to define the *procedure* that implements the action and the *synchronisation condition* that defines when the action is completed).
 Note also that actions can be composed in sequences, to perform more complex operations (see :py:class:`~ska_integration_test_harness.actions.TelescopeActionSequence` ).
-Note also that actions can also be defined as a complex inheritance hierarchy, to define common behaviours and to specialize them (see how the existing actions are implemented).
+Note also that actions can also be defined as a complex inheritance hierarchy, to define common behaviours and to specialise them (see how the existing actions are implemented).

 The actions mechanism is represented (high level) in the following UML.